samuel-abhishek/expandable-recycler-view/README.md

         });
 ```
 `mTempGroupNameItem` contains all the GroupItem that are in expand state and `mTempChildNameItem` will contains child of such GroupItems.
-While collapsing the group, we will remove the groupItem from mTempGroupNameItem and their childItems from mTempChildNameItem.
+While collapsing the group, we will remove the groupItem from `mTempGroupNameItem` and their childItems from `mTempChildNameItem`.

 Now, if the clickedItem is not there in `mTempChildNameItem` , it means it is the GroupItem otherwise it is the Childitem.
 ``` java